 If you use multiple accounts for ArcGIS Online and Esri websites, you can link them so you can switch between accounts and share your Esri customer information with My Esri, e-Learning, and GeoNet.
-You can link your organizational, public, enterprise, and social login accounts.
+You can link your organizational (ArcGIS, enterprise, and social) and public (ArcGIS and social) accounts.
 Your content and privileges are unique to each account.
 From Esri websites, only Esri access-enabled accounts appear in your list of linked accounts.

 - To add an account, click Link an Account and sign in with the account you want to link.